RadoslavSV/Java_tasks/README.md

-Faculty of Mathematics and Informatics course "Object-Oriented Programming with Java"
+Faculty of Mathematics and Informatics, Sofia University course "Object-Oriented Programming with Java"